MrBled/WienerPytorch/README.md

 Uses 3D FFT, custom Gaussian windowing,  tunable overlapping block density.

 ## Usage
-Replace `dataset_path` with location of noisy images directories.
+In `test_denoiser.py` replace `dataset_path` with location of noisy images directories.
 As dataloader is designed for multiple image folders, your directory should follow the structure below:
 ```
 Base
 │